KaiLee97/CharacterCollector/README.md

 - [x] Character claiming capability
 - [x] Buttons to see all claimed characters
 - [x] Claimed characters screen
+- [ ] Ability to see image and unclaim in claimed screen
 - [x] List of claimed characters which persists in disc
+- [ ] Remove back button from rolls list.
 - [ ] Refactor

 ## Testing: